-The main strength of this study lies in its methodology.
-Given that the aim of this study is to explore uptake with health apps and by applying a user-centered approach, the think-aloud methodology was the appropriate technique to use [33,44] as it will minimize recall bias.
-Involving stakeholders-patient and public engagement representatives and policy makers-in the design of the research enhances scientific rigor.
+The main strength of this research lies in the methodology.
+Given the aim of this study was to explore uptake with health apps and by applying a user-centred approach, the think aloud methodology was the appropriate technique to use [33, 44] as it will minimise recall bias.
+Involving stakeholders, patient and public engagement representatives and policy makers, in the design of the research enhances scientific rigour.
 The purposive sampling technique adopted enabled the recruitment of a wide range of participants that included the same number of females and males and having different levels of education and employment status, and the sample overrepresented ethnicity relative to local rates.
-The use of the COM-B and TDF to guide the data analysis is another strength of this study.
+Having used the COM-B and the TDF theoretical frameworks to guide the data analysis is another strength of this research.

-This study had several limitations.
-First, asking participants to perform the think-aloud task under observation may not be fully analogous to how they would perform a search when on their own.
-Second, some identified factors were difficult to define and describe because of the lack of specificity of the description provided by participants.
-These include esthetics of apps, often described vaguely (nice and elegant) and the cognitive load associated with engagement with these (easy to use).
-Third, for a qualitative research study exploring such a broad topic, we felt that information saturation was reached; however, it is possible that additional participants with more varied characteristics would have allowed us to identify additional concepts.
-Finally, during external validation, a randomly selected subsample of participants was asked via email to provide feedback on the summary of the findings.
-A total of 50% (3/6) of participants did not reply, and it is unclear whether these participants ignored our request or did not agree with the interpretation of the results.
+The research has several limitations.
+First, asking participants to perform the think aloud task under observation may not be fully analogous to how they would perform a search when on their own.
+Second, some identified factors were difficult to define and describe due to lack of specificity of the description provided by participants.
+These include aesthetics of apps, often described vaguely ('nice', 'elegant') and the cognitive load associated with engagement with these ('easy to use').
+Third, for a qualitative research study exploring such a broad topic, we felt information saturation was reached, but it is possible that additional participants with more varied characteristics would have allowed us to identify additional concepts.
+Finally, during external validation a randomly selected subsample of participants was asked via email to provide feedback on the summary of findings.
+Three participants (50%) did not reply, and it is unclear whether these participants ignored our request or did not agree with the interpretation of the results.